 In what feels like the dawn of time (AKA the beginning of James Gourmet Coffee) we used to buy great coffees like Jacaranda, through Bourbon Mill(BR) and Mercanta(UK).
-Jacaranda became a coffee hard to get hold of as it was saved for those serving the likes of the all-important Fortnum and Masons.
-Not relevant to the story but of the three parties mentioned in the story, (not F&M) so far have all become parts of bigger corporations.
+Jacaranda became a coffee hard to get hold of as it was saved for those serving the likes of Fortnum and Masons.
+Not relevant to the story but of the three parties mentioned in the story, (not F&M to my knowledge) so far have all become parts of bigger corporations.

 Years later I am in the main square in Antigua, Guatemala, and someone is trying a little too hard to persuade me that my shoes “NEED” polishing under the canopy of these incredibly beautiful blue flowering trees.
 It turns out that the trees are Jacarandas.
 Light bulb moment.
 Life before Google!

 In the Summer of 2016, I am in the QC office in Pinhal, Brazil and who should I bump into but Cássio Franco Moreira.
 Head of the WWF in South America, Biodynamics and a champion of the Brazilian organic coffee farmer.
-Cassio’s family farm is Jacaranda and I am so proud to have been able to bring it back into our offering, whilst keeping its organic integrity, working with Cassio every step of the way.
+Cassio’s family farm of 3 generations (and counting) is Jacaranda and I am so proud to have been able to bring it back into our offering, whilst keeping its organic integrity, working with Cassio.

 Farm: Fazenda Jacaranda